-President Trump Urges Media To Publicly Out The Ukraine Whistleblower: ‘They Know Who It Is!’
+President Trump Urges Media To Publicly Out The Ukraine Whistleblower: ‘They Know Who It Is’

 — Jennifer Jacobs (@JenniferJJacobs) November 3, 2019

-Trump isn’t the only person who wishes to find out who the anonymous whistleblower is, as The Inquisitr recently reported, a growing number of House Republicans have reportedly been asking questions behind closed-door depositions that Democrats believe is an attempt to identify the person.
+Trump isn’t the only person who wishes to find out who the anonymous whistleblower is.
+As The Inquisitr recently reported, a growing number of House Republicans have reportedly been asking questions behind closed-door depositions that Democrats believe is an attempt to identify the person.

-They echoed the same argument as the president as justification in identifying the whistleblower, saying it would give the president the opportunity to face his accuser, as well as explore any potential political biases or motives the person might or might not have had when they filed the complaint.
+They echoed the same argument as the president as justification in identifying the whistleblower.
+They claim it would give the president the opportunity to face his accuser, as well as explore any potential political biases or motives the person might or might not have had when they filed the complaint.

 There are currently no legal implications for the president or members of Congress if they find out who the whistleblower is and publicly name them, with the exception of that person being a covert intelligence agent.